 As German columns rolled across the border with the Grand Duchy of Luxembourg on May 10, 1940, 14 year old Arno Mayer climbed into a two-door Chevrolet with his parents, his sister, and his grandfather.
 A middle-class Jewish family, the Mayers had no illusions about what Nazi Germany’s invasion meant for them.
 They stayed ahead of the Wehrmacht and successfully avoided German aircraft, making it to France.
 After moving from town to town, they left France via Marseilles and arrived in Algeria.
 The following month, Arno’s father obtained American immigration visas in Casablanca, Morocco, in a manner strikingly similar to the plot of the classic film with Humphrey Bogart.
 In late winter of 1941, the family sailed, separately, from Portugal, setting foot in New York City four weeks apart.
 They survived.
-Arno Mayer, who later became a leading historian of modern European history, was one of the lucky ones.
+Resisting pressure to evacuate Luxembourg, Mayer's maternal grandparents fared far worse.
+Both were later deported to Theresienstadt, where his grandfather perished in December 1943.
+One of the lucky ones, Arno Mayer, who later became a leading historian of modern Europe, coined the term "Judeocide" in the 1980s to comprehend as best as humanly possible the annihilation of millions of Jews like his grandfather.

 Hundreds of thousands of Jews in Western Europe were not nearly so fortunate.
 Among them was the German-Jewish intellectual, Walter Benjamin, in exile in France since 1933.
 Conventional routes of escape closed quickly as Nazi Germany occupied much of France and all of the Low Countries.
 To slip the Gestapo’s nets, Benjamin had to improvise.
 Four months after the German invasion, he embarked on a dangerous and ultimately ill-fated journey across the Pyrenees.